Get Prop

 - Line 1: In the first line of this example, we import all available arrays.
 This is possible thanks to the

-function.
-You will see on your application console the default value of theurls
+getPropsfunction.
+You will see on your application console the default value of theurlsproperty.

 await websites.set('urls', ['http://nodejs.com'])